 Second, there’s a talent gap.
 Because it is a relatively new technology, it is difficult to find entry-level programmers who have sufficient Java skills to be productive with MapReduce.
 This talent gap is one reason distribution providers are racing to put relational (SQL) technology on top of Hadoop.
 It is much easier to find programmers with SQL skills than MapReduce skills.
 And, Hadoop administration seems part art and part science, requiring low-level knowledge of operating systems, hardware and Hadoop kernel settings.

-Other challenges include fragmented data security , though new tools and technologies are surfacing.
+Another challenge centers around the fragmented data security issues in Hadoop, though new tools and technologies are surfacing.
+The Kerberos authentication protocol is a great step forward for making Hadoop environments secure.
 And, Hadoop does not have easy-to-use, full-feature tools for data management, data cleansing, governance and metadata.
 Especially lacking are tools for data quality and standardization.

 Big Data, Hadoop and SAS

 SAS support for big data implementations, including Hadoop, centers on a singular goal – helping you know more, faster, so you can make better decisions.
 Regardless of how you use the technology, every project should go through an iterative and continuous improvement cycle.
 And that includes data preparation and management, data visualization and exploration, model development, model deployment and monitoring.

 SAS capabilities span this entire analytics (data-to-decision) life cycle.
 From data aggregation to powerful analytics – you can derive insights and quickly turn your big Hadoop data into bigger opportunities.